ppt000/mqttgateway/docs/source/overview.rst

 Developers can then write their own interface by using the **dummy** interface as a template, or following the tutorial alongside the theoretical interface **entry**.

-End users will download already developped interfaces, for which this library will simply be a dependency.
+End users will download already developed interfaces, for which this library will simply be a dependency.

 For a complete guide on how to develop an interface, go to :doc:`Tutorial <tutorial>`.